nc0211/lego_harrypotter_fawkes/README.md

 3. building your LEGO Fawkes
 4. once the 3D printed base has done, assemble it with your circuit and Fawkes

-Your are done.
+You are done.
 Try to press your remote controller and enjoy!